mrunalad22iitk/Non-Parametric-Project/README.md

 ### Key Objectives:
 1. Understand the theoretical foundation of non-parametric methods.
-2. Implement algorithms for tasks such as regression, classification, and hypothesis testing.
+2. Implement algorithms for tasks such as classification and hypothesis testing.
 3. Visualize and interpret results to derive meaningful conclusions.

 ## Features